ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 problematic if that engine has been built with security considerations in mind (e.g., {{RE2}}); a checking implementation is still RECOMMENDED.

+Implementations that specifically implement the I-Regexp subset can, with care, be designed to generally run in linear time and space in the input, and to detect when that would not be the case (see below).

+Existing regexp engines should be able to easily handle most I-Regexps (after the adjustments discussed in Section 5), but may consume excessive resources for some types of I-Regexps or outright reject them because they cannot guarantee efficient execution.

+Specifically, range quantifiers (as in `a{2,4}`) provide specific challenges for both existing and I-Regexp specific implementations.
+These may therefore limit range quantifiers in composability (disallowing nested range quantifiers such as `(a{2,4}){2,4}`) or range (disallowing very large ranges such as `a{20,200000}`), or detect and reject any excessive resource consumption caused by them.
+Note that different versions of the same regexp library may be more or less vulnerable to excessive resource consumption for these cases.

+Implementations that are used to evaluate regexps from untrusted sources need to be robust to these cases, and I-Regexp implementers using regexp libraries are encouraged to check their documentation to see if mitigations are configurable, such as limits in resource consumption, and to document their own resulting degree of robustness.

 --- back

 Regexps and Similar Constructs in Recent Published RFCs {#rfcs}